Mastermind Training Course

 Does being certified mean anything?

 You may listen to the podcast on this page about that.
 Being certified can be over-bloated in the Christian community.
-It will not give you a special inroad into our culture.
+It will not give you a special inroad or larger platform necessarily.
 The main thing that will bring people to you for counseling is your ability to counsel.
-Your reputation as a competently skilled counselor–more than anything else, is what will set you apart from any other counselor.
+Your reputation as a competently skilled counselor–more than anything else–is what will set you apart as someone people want to seek.

 Why should I not take this program?

-- It will mentally stretch you: I will challenge you to practically apply the Bible to everyday situations.
-It is one thing to know and be awed by God’s omnipresence, but it’s a wholly other matter to know how to practically connect that sound doctrine to a person struggling with depression.
-These kinds of applications are without question the hardest part of the program.
+- It Stretches You Mentally: We will challenge you to apply the Bible to everyday situations practically.
+It is one thing to know and be awed by God’s omnipresence, but it’s a different matter to know how to practically connect sound doctrine to a person struggling with problems.
+These applications are without question the hardest part of the program.

-- You must be open to scrutiny: This is an apprenticeship, where there is specific and customized supervision that is sculpted to your uniqueness.
-My goal for you is not to teach you how to counsel others, but to teach you how to counsel yourself.
+- You Must Me Mature: This is an apprenticeship, where there is specific and customized supervision where we sculpt to your uniqueness.
+Our goal for you is not to teach you how to counsel others, but to teach you how to counsel yourself.

 You are your first, primary, and most important counselee.
 Always.
-I am not looking for just anybody to supervise.
-I’m looking for leaders, who are passionate about God, life, and others.
+We are not looking for just anybody.
+We are looking for leaders, who are passionate about God, life, and others.
 These are people who have a distinct gift for disciple-making, or what some call Christian or biblical counseling.
-While I don’t want to run you away from this program, I do want to be honest with you.
+While we don’t want to run you away from this program, we do want to be honest with you.

-Typically, the time is about five to six hours a week.
-However, it is hard to fully capture how much time you spend “doing the program” because a lot of time is spent in the program while doing other things.
+Typically, the time commitment is about five to six hours a week.
+But it is hard to fully capture how much time you spend “doing the program” because a lot of time is expended in the program while doing other things.
 Here are a few examples:

-- You’re listening to Drive-By-Marriage on the way to work, or while you’re running errands.
+- You’re listening to the audio assignments on the way to work, or while you’re running errands.

-- You’re thinking through a Case Study while on a walk, a run, or shopping.
+- You’re thinking through case studies while on a walk, a run, or shopping.

-- You’re reading Systematic Theology (ST) while sitting on the toilet.
+- You’re reading Systematic Theology (ST) during lunch breaks at work.

-All those moments are hard to quantify, but I would say as far as straight up sitting at a desk coursework is concerned, you’re probably talking about five to six hours a week.
-I would recommend that you setup dedicated time to do your coursework while finding those spots, as outlined in 1-4 above to capture as much time as you need to do the program well.
+Those moments are hard to quantify, but as far as “dedicated desk time,” you’re probably talking about five to six hours a week.
+We recommend you set up dedicated time to do your coursework while finding those spots, as outlined above to capture as much time as you need to do the program well.

-This is where (1) passion for the work, (2) personal discipline, (3) time management skill, (4) biblical habituations, and (5) an organized mind will serve you well.
-BTW, those five things are essential if you want to counsel well.
-Every excellent and seasoned discipler/counselor has mastered those disciplines.
+You will need (1) passion for the work, (2) personal discipline, (3) time management skill, (4) biblical habituations, and (5) an organized mind.
+These five things are essential if you want to counsel well.
+Every skilled and seasoned discipler/counselor has mastered those disciplines.

 Certification Caveat – Our program is an independent study course that equips a student to be able to counsel within their God-given abilities.
-If you do not have the gift for counseling, then no training will be able to accomplish that goal.
-Gifting, as you know, is God-given, not training given.
-Training can enhance and draw out what God has given to you, but it can’t stir up what is not resident inside of you.
+If you do not have the gift for counseling, no training will be able to accomplish that goal.
+Gifting is God-given, not training given.
+Training only enhances what God has given to you.

 My wife and I are considering signing up and beginning the program.
 Is the cost still $500.00, or $1000 for a couple?
 I assume the monthly mentoring is still $100 per person, rather than $100 per month for a couple?

-Each student is considered an individual, even if they are married.
-The reason for this is because each student is (1) trained according to their gifting, (2) gift mix, (3) character, (4) competency, (5) capacity, and (6) other inherent and shaping influences.
+Each student is an individual, even if they are married.
+The reason is that each student is (1) trained according to their gifting, (2) gift mix, (3) character, (4) competency, (5) capacity, and (6) other inherent and shaping influences.

-There is no group or couple training due to the (1) uniqueness of each person, (2) their personal walk with God, and (3) where they are in their sanctification.
-What I would say to you, for example, I would not necessarily say to your wife, because it may not apply to her.
-How I train her, as she progresses through the program, will be different from you, and different from any other student in the program.
+There is no group or couple training due to the (1) uniqueness of each person, (2) their walk with God, and (3) where they are in their sanctification.
+E.g., how we train one spouse through the program, will be different from you, and distinct from any other student in the program.
 And we correspond with you throughout the program as though your wife was not in the program; it is between you and your supervisors.